Coca-Cola (NYSE:KO) Stock Price Up 0.1%

 Analysts Set New Price Targets

-KO has been the topic of several research reports.
-Barclays upped their price objective on shares of Coca-Cola from $60.00 to $66.00 and gave the company an “overweight” rating in a research note on Tuesday, January 16th.
-JPMorgan Chase & Co. increased their price target on shares of Coca-Cola from $64.00 to $66.00 and gave the stock an “overweight” rating in a research note on Wednesday, February 14th.
-Finally, Citigroup increased their price target on shares of Coca-Cola from $67.00 to $68.00 and gave the stock a “buy” rating in a research note on Wednesday, January 17th.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $67.00.
+A number of research firms recently weighed in on KO.
+Citigroup increased their price target on Coca-Cola from $67.00 to $68.00 and gave the company a “buy” rating in a research report on Wednesday, January 17th.
+Barclays raised their price objective on Coca-Cola from $60.00 to $66.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 16th.
+Finally, JPMorgan Chase & Co. raised their price objective on Coca-Cola from $64.00 to $66.00 and gave the stock an “overweight” rating in a research report on Wednesday, February 14th.
+Two investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $67.00.

-Coca-Cola (NYSE:KO – Get Free Report) last posted its quarterly earnings data on Tuesday, February 13th.
-The company reported $0.49 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.48 by $0.01.
-The business had revenue of $10.80 billion during the quarter, compared to the consensus estimate of $10.68 billion.
-Coca-Cola had a net margin of 23.42% and a return on equity of 42.50%.
-Coca-Cola’s quarterly revenue was up 6.9% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.45 EPS.
-As a group, sell-side analysts anticipate that The Coca-Cola Company will post 2.81 earnings per share for the current fiscal year.
+Coca-Cola (NYSE:KO – Get Free Report) last issued its quarterly earnings results on Tuesday, February 13th.
+The company reported $0.49 EPS for the quarter, topping the consensus estimate of $0.48 by $0.01.
+The company had revenue of $10.80 billion for the quarter, compared to the consensus estimate of $10.68 billion.
+Coca-Cola had a return on equity of 42.50% and a net margin of 23.42%.
+The company’s revenue for the quarter was up 6.9% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.45 EPS.
+Sell-side analysts predict that The Coca-Cola Company will post 2.81 earnings per share for the current fiscal year.

 Coca-Cola Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
-Shareholders of record on Friday, March 15th will be issued a $0.485 dividend.
-The ex-dividend date is Thursday, March 14th.
-This is an increase from Coca-Cola’s previous quarterly dividend of $0.46.
-This represents a $1.94 dividend on an annualized basis and a yield of 3.21%.
-Coca-Cola’s dividend payout ratio is 78.23%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
+Stockholders of record on Friday, March 15th will be issued a dividend of $0.485 per share.
+This represents a $1.94 annualized dividend and a dividend yield of 3.20%.
+The ex-dividend date of this dividend is Thursday, March 14th.
+This is a positive change from Coca-Cola’s previous quarterly dividend of $0.46.
+Coca-Cola’s dividend payout ratio (DPR) is presently 78.23%.

-In other Coca-Cola news, EVP Beatriz R. Perez sold 52,300 shares of the stock in a transaction on Tuesday, January 30th.
-The shares were sold at an average price of $60.00, for a total value of $3,138,000.00.
-Following the completion of the sale, the executive vice president now directly owns 143,383 shares of the company’s stock, valued at approximately $8,602,980.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other news, insider Bruno Pietracci sold 18,551 shares of the firm’s stock in a transaction dated Monday, March 4th.
-The shares were sold at an average price of $59.41, for a total transaction of $1,102,114.91.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Beatriz R. Perez sold 52,300 shares of the firm’s stock in a transaction dated Tuesday, January 30th.
-The stock was sold at an average price of $60.00, for a total transaction of $3,138,000.00.
-Following the transaction, the executive vice president now directly owns 143,383 shares of the company’s stock, valued at $8,602,980.
+In other news, insider Bruno Pietracci sold 18,551 shares of Coca-Cola stock in a transaction that occurred on Monday, March 4th.
+The stock was sold at an average price of $59.41, for a total transaction of $1,102,114.91.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other Coca-Cola news, EVP Beatriz R. Perez sold 52,300 shares of the business’s stock in a transaction on Tuesday, January 30th.
+The stock was sold at an average price of $60.00, for a total value of $3,138,000.00.
+Following the transaction, the executive vice president now owns 143,383 shares of the company’s stock, valued at $8,602,980.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, insider Bruno Pietracci sold 18,551 shares of the business’s stock in a transaction on Monday, March 4th.
+The stock was sold at an average price of $59.41, for a total value of $1,102,114.91.
 The disclosure for this sale can be found here.
-Insiders sold a total of 375,407 shares of company stock valued at $22,795,742 in the last ninety days.
-Company insiders own 1.00% of the company’s stock.
+In the last quarter, insiders have sold 375,407 shares of company stock valued at $22,795,742.
+1.00% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On Coca-Cola

-A number of hedge funds have recently made changes to their positions in the company.
-Enterprise Bank & Trust Co increased its position in shares of Coca-Cola by 3.4% during the 4th quarter.
-Enterprise Bank & Trust Co now owns 5,021 shares of the company’s stock worth $296,000 after purchasing an additional 167 shares in the last quarter.
-Castleview Partners LLC increased its position in shares of Coca-Cola by 4.4% during the 1st quarter.
-Castleview Partners LLC now owns 3,973 shares of the company’s stock worth $246,000 after purchasing an additional 167 shares in the last quarter.
-Goelzer Investment Management Inc. increased its position in shares of Coca-Cola by 1.8% during the 4th quarter.
-Goelzer Investment Management Inc. now owns 9,681 shares of the company’s stock worth $571,000 after purchasing an additional 169 shares in the last quarter.
-Elk River Wealth Management LLC increased its position in shares of Coca-Cola by 1.6% during the 4th quarter.
-Elk River Wealth Management LLC now owns 10,838 shares of the company’s stock worth $639,000 after purchasing an additional 170 shares in the last quarter.
-Finally, KRS Capital Management LLC increased its position in shares of Coca-Cola by 3.8% during the 4th quarter.
-KRS Capital Management LLC now owns 4,645 shares of the company’s stock worth $274,000 after purchasing an additional 170 shares in the last quarter.
-Institutional investors and hedge funds own 68.96% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+State Street Corp increased its holdings in Coca-Cola by 1.0% in the second quarter.
+State Street Corp now owns 171,246,926 shares of the company’s stock valued at $10,390,407,000 after purchasing an additional 1,628,772 shares during the last quarter.
+Morgan Stanley increased its holdings in shares of Coca-Cola by 2.5% in the third quarter.
+Morgan Stanley now owns 80,448,083 shares of the company’s stock worth $4,503,484,000 after acquiring an additional 1,950,146 shares in the last quarter.
+Charles Schwab Investment Management Inc. increased its holdings in shares of Coca-Cola by 4.1% in the third quarter.
+Charles Schwab Investment Management Inc. now owns 63,138,970 shares of the company’s stock worth $3,501,789,000 after acquiring an additional 2,464,618 shares in the last quarter.
+Moneta Group Investment Advisors LLC increased its holdings in shares of Coca-Cola by 103,297.9% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 57,734,303 shares of the company’s stock worth $3,672,479,000 after acquiring an additional 57,678,466 shares in the last quarter.
+Finally, Norges Bank bought a new stake in shares of Coca-Cola in the fourth quarter worth about $2,808,056,000.
+Institutional investors own 68.96% of the company’s stock.

 About Coca-Cola